Isaacdelly/Plutus/README.md

 It takes `0.0032457721` seconds for this progam to brute force a __single__ Bitcoin address.

-However, through `multiprocessing.Pool()` a concurrent process is created for every CPU your computer has.
+However, through `multiprocessing.Process()` a concurrent process is created for every CPU your computer has.
 So this program can brute force addresses at a speed of `0.0032457721 ÷ cpu_count()` seconds.

 # Database FAQ